EvanDanielThomas/HTML-Creator/README.md

 ✨Bugs✨
-- Program repeats itself after first creation, second time it works as normal.
+- ~~Program repeats itself after first creation, second time it works as normal.~~ I'm a clown and I didn't realize the code is literally pasted there twice 🤦🏾‍♂️
 - Program copies a blank message to clipboard, user needs to copy/paste manually

 💫Goals💫